roscxn/Math-Quiz/README.md

 1. Access the game by clicking onto this link: https://roscxn.github.io/Math-Quiz/
 2. Choose your desired level
 3. Numbers and arithmetic operators will be randomly generated each round.
+(Example: 2 + 3 = ___)
-4. Type in your answer into the input box and press "enter" on your keyboard to submit.
+4. Using your keyboard, type your answer into the input box and press "enter" to submit.
 5. A correct answer will enable the superhero to fly higher and nearer to the cat, while an incorrect answer will cause the hero to fall lower.
 6. Answer 11 questions correctly within the time limit, or you lose.
 7. Feel free to restart the game if you would like another challenge.